From € 600.- / 7 days

 The self-catering apartments are family run.
 They're set in olive groves or in the village, and have been lovingly restored using traditional materials such as stone, terracotta and wood.

 All apartments have a double bedroom, bathroom with shower, and a well-equipped kitchen.
-You can use the pool and gardens of the main house during your stay.

 Breakfast can be catered for at additional cost.
 For a small additional charge your guide can take you to gourmet restaurants in authentic places such as an old converted olive or water mill, or in a beautiful historic building.

 If you prefer accommodation other than self-catering, your hosts can arrange this for you.
 Please contact the holiday provider for more information through the contact form.

 This guided walking holiday is at a relaxed pace, with plenty of time to sample local culture and history.
 The walking is varied, and the programme can be tailored to your interests, requirements and wishes.